pgRouting/pgrouting/doc/index.rst

 About this proposal:
   - Author: Zia Mohammed.
   - Status: Needs a lot of testing.
 I am working on that.
-  - Need: Feed back on execution and on documentation from the community.
-I did not add automated test.
+  - I did not add automated test.
+  - Need: I need feedback from the community.

   -  :ref:`pgr_brokenGraph` - Analyze broken-graph within a network after pgr_createtopology()